Canvas Pilot

 How will I learn to use a new learning management system?

-• If we decide to switch to a new LMS, we will work with Canvas to provide faculty workshops, consultations and online support materials to assist faculty in the transition at that period.
+• If we decide to switch to a new LMS, we will work with Canvas to provide faculty workshops, consultations and online support materials to assist faculty in the transition during that period.

 Who is funding this project?

-• The cost of the pilot has been minimal but Information Technology has covered all costs of the pilot.
+• The cost of the pilot has been minimal and has been fully covered by Information Technology.

 Who can I talk to with questions about the pilot?